-Brushing twice daily, flossing once daily, and using an antibacterial mouthwash will help keep your mouth healthy and teeth white.
+Brushing twice daily, flossing once daily, and using an antibacterial mouthwash will keep your mouth healthy and teeth white.

 See NewMouth’s top 10 teeth whitening products of 2022.

-The four best whitening methods are:
+The four most effective whitening methods include:

 NewMouth recommends LED teeth whitening systems.
 They are affordable, easy to use, have minimal side effects, and produce excellent results.

-Whitening toothpaste is effective at removing surface stains, but not intrinsic staining.
+Whitening toothpaste is effective at removing surface stains but not intrinsic staining.